 While it is common knowledge that images help add context and increase engagement for any blog or social media post, what is less commonly known is that how you setup and insert images into your content can positively or negatively affect your SEO ranking.
 There are various ranking signals that SEO algorithms look at when evaluating images on webpages.
 We’ll take you through some of the most common mistakes marketers make when adding images to their content and some SEO best practices to follow.

 Optimize Image File Names

 While a quick one- or two-word file name might be enough for you to remember the image, SEO algorithms read and rank the file names a little more thoroughly.
 Be sure to name images with relevant, descriptive and hyphenated keywords (hyphens between keywords are particularly important as this is how SEO algorithms differentiate individual keywords) to increase SEO.

 You may be asking yourself, “What is an alt tag?”
 Essentially, it is a piece of HTML code applied to images that help search engines and bots interpret the image, giving them another positive data point that can help improve your SEO ranking.

 Use Unique Images

 In a pinch, using stock photography can seem like a quick and effortless way to add some flare to your blog or social media content without the work of taking your own custom photography.
 However, what you gain in convenience, you sacrifice in your sites SEO ranking.
 Popular stock photos are often used by many sites making it harder to set your site apart from an SEO It is always best practice to upload unique images whenever possible.

-SEO marketing is a complicated ever-changing maze of data points, ranking signals and algorithms that can seem like a foreign language at times, because it is.
+SEO marketing is a complicated ever-changing maze of data points, ranking signals and algorithms that can seem like a foreign language at times, even for social media marketing agencies.
+This is because it is.
 Hopefully, this blog helped you at least be able to ask “Dónde está el baño?” in social SEO.